Thanks to Chasity from Ohio for allowing me to use this gorgeous photo in this post.

 Here, I’ve soft-proofed the photo using WHCC’s lustre profile.
 This is how it would print.
 You can see that the red is duller, and somewhat darker.
 Most significantly, there’s no shape to it.
 It’s pretty much just a blob of flat red:

-Read more about soft-proofing here, if you need to.
-In that article, I wrote about … “the perpetual trade-off when dealing with out-of-gamut areas … you can have the brightest possible colour, with no detail, or duller colour, with correct detail.
-Your choice!”.
+"the perpetual trade-off when dealing with out-of-gamut areas … you can have the brightest possible colour with no detail, or duller colour with correct detail.
+Your choice!".

 So, we come to a fork in the road.
 To our left is the "Meh, I don’t care if it’s flat and shapeless; I’ve got to get this job done in a hurry, and I’m not charging much for it" route.
 On occasions when you want to take that easy path, don’t bother reading any further.
 Just send it off to the lab, and get on with your life.